shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 (By the way, since the latest version of Unity3d comes with 'stereoscopic' abilities natively enabled, as a further step one could package what we are going to build, with some tweaking, as a google cardboard app).

+For your reference, we are following [this article](http://developer.vuforia.com/library/articles/Solution/Compiling-a-Simple-Unity-Project) from vuforia's developers' library.

 ## Ingredients

-+ [Unity3d (version 5)](http://unity3d.com/get-unity/download?ref=personal). **nb** the documentation for Unity is excellent.
-After you've completed this tutorial, try the '[Rollaball](https://developer.vuforia.com/downloads/sdk)' tutorial to explore in more depth concepts such as scripting.
++ [Unity3d (version 5)](http://unity3d.com/get-unity/download?ref=personal). <small>**nb** the documentation for Unity is excellent.
+After you've completed this tutorial, try the '[Rollaball](https://developer.vuforia.com/downloads/sdk)' tutorial to explore in more depth concepts such as scripting.</small>
-+ [Vudoria Unity Extension](https://developer.vuforia.com/downloads/sdk)  You will need to register with their site, which you will be prompted to do when you download.
++ [Vuforia Unity Extension](https://developer.vuforia.com/downloads/sdk)  You will need to register with their site, which you will be prompted to do when you download.
 This only takes a few moments.
 + some tracking images
 + [A license key](https://developer.vuforia.com/license-manager) Login using your vuforia login to create and manage a license key.
 + images [to turn into tracking targets](https://developer.vuforia.com/target-manager).
 Again, you need to login with your vuforia login to use their  Why not use these images? **link** .
 [Here's some guidance on what makes a good image, for future reference.](https://developer.vuforia.com/library/articles/Best_Practices/Attributes-of-an-Ideal-Image-Target)